dboca93/workit/README.md

 If there are any mistakes I made in accessibility, please let me know.

-For the “middle section” I had to position: relative; and z-index: -1 while also playing with margin-top / padding-top in order to get into to smoothly sit underneath the purple section above with the curved bottom.
+For the “middle section” I had to position: relative; and z-index: -1 while also playing with margin-top / padding-top in order to get into to smoothly sit below the purple section above with the curved bottom.
 If anyone has any ideas on how to do this more efficiently, I would love to find out.

 I had difficulty using the fonts with the @font-face method; I tried this in multiple iterations, but still couldn't get it right.
 If someone could provide some help